developingAlex/lakedisappointment/README.md

     `import { BrowserRouter as Router, Route } from 'react-router-dom'`

-    ...that 'as' above is like an alias.
+    ...that 'as' above is like an alias it allows us to do the following instead of <BrowserRouter>.

     In the app.js in the render's return statement, which returns single div, we're going to wrap it in `<Router> </Router>` tags so that it's now a `<Router>` element that is being returned and no longer a `<div> `